 Is black hat SEO a type of SEO?

-From time to time a lot of people come up with ideas on how to artificially create links to improve the rankings of a website on Google.
+For example, artificially creating links to improve a website’s ranking on Google.
 These methods are against Google guidelines and should be avoided.

-The only outcome from following black hat techniques is to lose your Google rankings and trust, get penalized by Google and diminish your chances of achieving any rankings in Google ever again.
+The only outcome from following black-hat or grey-hat techniques is to lose your Google rankings and trust, get penalized by Google, and diminish your chances of achieving any rankings in Google ever again.

-All the methods described in the article are ‘White Hat SEO’ techniques and if you follow them correctly, you will eventually be able to rank high on search engines and get a portion of the search engine traffic.
+All the SEO types described in this article are ‘White Hat SEO’ techniques, and if you follow them correctly, you will eventually be able to rank high on search engines and get a portion of the search engine traffic.

-SEO is one of the most powerful digital marketing tools for any type of website.
-An SEO optimized website enjoys high visibility in Search engines and improves the user experience.
+SEO is one of the most powerful digital marketing tools for any website.
+An SEO-optimized website enjoys high visibility in Search engines and improves the user experience.

-To make it easier to handle, the SEO process is broken down into a number of sub-processes or types.
-The most important types are Technical SEO, On-Page SEO and Off-Page SEO.
+The SEO process is broken down into many sub-processes or types to make handling easier.
+The most important types are Technical SEO, On-Page SEO, and Off-Page SEO.